Skip to main content

 Keep the research path moving.

-Adjacent routes should be obvious next clicks, even if there are only one or two of them.
+Adjacent pages should be obvious next clicks, even if there are only one or two of them.

-Browse all HoneyBook routes →
+Browse all HoneyBook pages →

 Same platform, different vertical